erowe99/springboard/Unit 6/Inferential Statistics Report.md

 shows some of the calculatations and actual results from hypothesis tests, linear regression, and descriptive statistics.
 All of that should take about 1hr.
 Then I'll be done.
 I can do that tomorrow in the car.

+Ok.
+So I have to abandon doing shit with markdown.
+I'll just use google docs and make it easy.
+Google docs is not as easily updatable since it does not use references to images, but it is a godsend compared to this markdown shit.

+I'll just copy down what I have.
+That way I can get this report done tonight.

+Then I'll start the unit 7 outline That outline will require cleaning up The Proposal, The Data Wrangling, The EDA, and possibly cleaning up my dataset folder

+I'll add all the images to the report and relevant code for hypothesis stuff.

 # Introduction:

 ### Section 1: Effects of Guided Learning Duration and Attempts